Sanniel/gutenberg_blocks/README.md

 # Gutenberg editor blocks
 Custom blocks for the Gutenberg editor in Wordpress

+ ## *Deprecated* These blocks were a hack from back in the days when Gutenberg was new and very buggy.
+Today Gutenberg's native Group & Columns blocks should be used.

 ## Section-block
 A custom block to be used as frame for other blocks.